vbatools/UserForms-Class-Slider-VBA/docs/user_guide_eng.md

 ### Question: How to handle events of slider elements?
 **Answer:** The class provides Click and value change events that can be handled in the form module.

-## License

-This project is licensed under the terms found in the LICENSE file.